-Results recorded during both seasons (Table, 4) demonstrate that chemical NPK fertilization had a more pronounced effect on increasing growth characteristics of Oenothera biennis plants (plant height, number of branches per plant, fresh and dry weight/plant) in comparison to the addition of Vermicompost or seaweed extract individually.
+Results recorded during both seasons (Table 4) demonstrate that chemical NPK fertilization had a more pronounced effect on increasing growth characteristics of Oenothera biennis plants (plant height, number of branches per plant, fresh and dry weight/plant) in comparison to the addition of Vermicompost or seaweed extract individually.

 However, combining vermicompost and seaweed extract gave better results than those from NPK fertilization.
-In both seasons, using the combination of VC1 and SW2 gave the tallest plants 111 cm and 123.21 cm, the highest branches number per plant 30.50 and 32.94 branches/plant, fresh weight of plant 1190.63 and 1798.57g and dry weight of plant 401.72 and 547.30 g in the first and the second seasons, respectively.
+In both seasons, using the combination of VC1 and SW2 gave the tallest plants 111 cm and 123.21 cm, the highest branches number per plant 30.50 and 32.94 branches/plant, plant fresh weight 1190.63 and 1798.57g and dry weight of plant 401.72 and 547.30 g in the first and the second seasons, respectively.

-Furthermore, the increase in the level of organic matter increases the biological activity in the soil which caused the increase in concentration of available nutrients for absorption by plant roots, hence reflected on positive effects on chlorophyll formation, vegetative growth and yield quantity.
-These results concur with those attained by (Arancon and Edwards, 2005; Tejada et al., 2006 and.
-Frasetya et al., 2019)
+Moreover, a rise in the amount of organic matter in the soil stimulates biological activity, which raises the concentration of nutrients that are accessible for plant roots to absorb.
+This has a favorable impact on the production of chlorophyll, vegetative development, and crop quantity.
+These outcomes align with the ones obtained by Arancon and Edwards (2005); Tejada et al. (2006) and Frasetya et al. (2019).